aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/column/_index.md

 ```

 Sets the column width in unit of characters.

+**Remarks**

 For spreadsheet, column width is measured as the number of characters of the maximum digit width of the numbers 0~9 as rendered in the normal style's font.

 **Parameters:**
 | Parameter | Type | Description |